valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

 ```

 Finally you might want to try you what happens you paginate with the core
 wp-graphql cursors.
-The first page looks good, maybe the second too but at
+The first page looks good, maybe the second one too but
-some point it goes of the rails and misses some data.
+at some point it goes of the rails and misses some data.

 If you are interested why cursor pagination is a good idea despite of its limitiations
 I's recommend you to read this article from Slack Engineering

 <https://slack.engineering/evolving-api-pagination-at-slack-1c1f644f8e12>

-tl;dr it's faster on big data sets.
+tl;dr it's faster on big data sets but unfortuntely customizing it like this
+is really hard if not impossible.